 Using mind maps enables more clarity in determining what needs to be done next, helps prioritize tasks, streamlines communication between team members, and increases efficiency in problem solving.
 In addition, mind maps can improve productivity for HR employees by enabling them to visualize their work and ideas in a more organized way that is simple to share with others.

-5. Mind mapping compliments the Agile methodology
+5. Mind mapping complements the Agile methodology

 Agile project management is an approach that uses multiple cycles, known as sprints, to improve the speed, flexibility, and quality of the project.
 With the completion of each sprint, the team completes and delivers one part of the project, using client and team feedback to guide and sharpen future iterations.